tnahs/readstor/book/src/00-intro/02-01-global.md

 ## `--output-directory <PATH>`

 Set the output directory for all [Commands][commands].

-Defaults to `~/.readstor`.
+Default: `/Users/[user]/.readstor`.

 ## `--databases-directory <PATH>`

-Set a custom databases directory.
+Set the directory containing macOS's Apple Books databases

-This can be useful when running ReadStor on databases backed-up with the [`backup`][backup] command.
-The output structure the [`backup`][backup] command creates is identical to the required databases directory structure.
+Default: `/Users/[user]/Library/Containers/com.apple.iBooksX/Data/Documents`

+The databases directory should contain the databases for macOS's Apple Books.
-The databases directory should contain the following structure:
+These databases are: `AEAnnotation*.sqlite` and `BKLibrary*.sqlite`.
+The directory should follow the following structure:

 ```plaintext
 [databases-directory]